Blue-billed curassow: Status

 The IUCN has assessed the blue-billed curassow as Critically Endangered.
-Its population is estimated to be fewer than 1,500 mature individuals and its population is fragmented and decreasing.
+Its population is estimated to be between 1,250 – 3,100 mature individuals and its population is fragmented and decreasing.
 Deforestation and hunting are the major threats.
 The ProAves El Paujil Bird Reserve in Santander Department was created in 2003 especially to protect one population.
 Captive breeding has been successful.

 Threats

 One of the threats facing blue-billed curassows is habitat loss/fragmentation.
 Habitat loss occurs from widespread use of herbicides by the Colombian government.
 Forests have also been cleared for agriculture, livestock, oil extraction, and mining.
 Around 98% to 99% of blue-billed curassow habitat has been lost.

 Hunting is the most immediate threat to the species.
 Studied populations are not estimated to survive another 100 years as hunting has the greatest impact on the expected extinction date.

-Conservation Efforts
+Conservation efforts

 In 1991, the International Council for Bird Preservation petitioned the U.S. Fish and Wildlife Service to add the blue-billed curassow to the Endangered Species Act.
 The species was listed as endangered under the act in 2013.

 Blue-billed curassows are currently listed as an Alliance for Zero Extinction species.

 Without intervention, populations of blue-billed curassows are not viable for a 100-year period.
 The most immediate conservation strategies recommended are to eliminate or significantly reduce hunting.
 Agreements have already been signed with property owners in San Bartolo, La Ganadera, and Rancho Verde ranches to guarantee forest protection and no hunting within their boundaries.
 This method, combined with captive-bred individuals will help population viability.